 The formula of Equity Ratio = Shareholders’ Equity / Total Capital Employed.

 It is computed as Total debt/ Capital employed.
-Here, total debt includes the short term and long term debt, borrowings from the financial institutions, bonds, debentures, bank borrowings.
+Here, total debt includes the short-term and long-term debt, borrowings from the financial institutions, bonds, debentures, and bank borrowings.
 In short, it consists of every type of external funding apart from equity.

 Debt to Equity Ratio

-The debt-to-equity ratio is a measurement of how much a company owes to its shareholders instead of borrowing from banks, institutions, or other outside sources.
+The debt-to-equity ratio measures how much a company owes to its shareholders instead of borrowing from banks, institutions, or other outside sources.
 This ratio helps understand the company’s risk level and financial stability.